miodzie/smol-url/readme.md

 If I wanted to be REALLY fast, I'd use Phalcon (I'll check it out at somepoint I swear)

+## TODO
+- Admin dashboard.
+- Docker (Maybe use this as a pet project for kubernetes too).
+  - Setup WebSockets + Laravel Echo.

 ## License

 See the LICENSE file for more details.